Kill It: Pay yourself first

-Paying yourself first, on the other hand, flips the equation on its head.
-Paying ourselves first means we fully fund our retirement accounts before paying anyone anything…yes, even the government.
+When you pay yourself first, on the other hand, you flip the equation on its head.
+Paying ourselves first means we fully fund our retirement accounts before paying anyone anything...yes, even the government.
 And best of all, there is nothing illegal about it.
-It’s called a 401k (or a 403(b), or SEP IRA) plan.
+It's called a 401k (or a 403(b), or SEP IRA) plan.

 These accounts let us take our own income and immediately contribute pre-tax money into a retirement account that will grow along with the stock market before the government gets its hands on our money.
 Amazing, isn't it?
 And better yet, many corporations will match a certain percentage of your contributions.
 That's free money!

 And, that's what "pay yourself first" means.
 You're funding your future before forking out your hard-earned money to anyone.
 In essence, you are pre-paying your retirement expenses now.
 And, you aren't paying a single penny in taxes until you withdraw that money later in life.
 Even better: pre-tax accounts reduce your taxable income as well, which cuts the amount of money you're required to pay to the government.